Proliferating Nematic That Collectively Senses an Anisotropic Substrate: A Proliferating Nematic Capable of Jamming

-The free energy density $f_\chi$ couples orientation to density gradients, favoring alignment of the director normal to density gradients for $\tilde\chi>0$ (as seen in Fig.~\ref{fig:experiment_fig_2}(d)).
+The free energy density $f_\chi$ couples orientation to density gradients, favoring alignment of the director normal to density gradients for $\tilde\chi>0$ (as seen in Fig.~\ref{fig:experiment_fig_1}(c)).
 We define a non-dimensional parameter $\chi=\tilde\chi \rho_\mathrm{IN}^2 /K$ to refer to this coupling strength.
 Finally, $f_\Pi$ describes the interaction with the substrate modeled as an external field $P_{ij}$ that aligns cells with the direction of nematic order in the substrate.
 In the following we consider a uniform substrate anisotropy aligned, by convention, with the $x$-axis: $P_{xx}=-P_{yy}=1$ and $P_{xy}=P_{yx}=0$.
 The strength of alignment is controlled by the energy scale $\tilde\Pi$.
-Collective sensing of the substrate is incorporated via the factor of cell density in $f_\Pi$.
-We note that such extra-cellular guiding term that is density and order dependent has also been proposed earlier to explain density dependent isotropic--nematic transition in human Melanocytes~\cite{Kemkemer2000NematicCells}.
+Collective sensing of the substrate is incorporated via the factor of cell density in $f_\Pi$. \rv{We note that a similar extra-cellular guiding term with density and order dependence was proposed earlier to explain density dependent isotropic--nematic transition in human Melanocytes~\cite{Kemkemer2000NematicCells}}.